-GILBERT, AZ — A man is facing charges for allegedly shooting and killing a landscaper hired to do work on a rental property.
+GILBERT, AZ — A man has been indicted for second-degree murder in the shooting death of a landscaper hired to do work on the property he was renting.

-Just after 4:30 p.m.
-Monday, Gilbert police were alerted about an argument between two men.
+Just after 4:30 p.m. on May 19, Gilbert police were alerted about an argument between two men.
 While on the way to the location, near Power and Germann roads, officers were informed that a shooting had occurred.

 Officials say when officers arrived, they located a victim, identified as 51-year-old Manuel Vega Lopez, with a gunshot wound.
 He was pronounced dead at the scene.